 Before pursuing a medical degree, Dr. Pelletier completed a bachelor’s degree in biochemistry and molecular biology at Dartmouth College in Hanover, New Hampshire.

-Dr. Pelletier is a member of the Illinois Society of Plastic Surgeons and a candidate member of the American Society for Reconstructive Microsurgery.
+Dr. Pelletier is a board-certified plastic surgeon. and a member of the American Society of Plastic Surgeons and American Society for Reconstructive Microsurgery.
 He has served as co-investigator for multiple research initiatives and as a research technician at the UNC Lineberger Comprehensive Cancer Center.
-Additionally, his work has been published in the Journal of Reconstructive Microsurgery, Current Reconstructive Surgery and Plastic and Reconstructive Surgery.
+Additionally, his work has been published in Plastic and Reconstructive Surgery, the Journal of Reconstructive Microsurgery and Current Reconstructive Surgery.

 Outside of the hospital, Dr. Pelletier devotes his time to his family.
-He and his wife, who is also a physician, have two beautiful young children and a golden retriever.
-Whether it’d be walks to the park, bike rides along the lake or camping and hiking in the mountains, the Pelletier family enjoys being outdoors.
+He and his wife, who is also a physician, have three beautiful daughters and a golden retriever.
+Whether it be a walk to the park, a bike ride along the lake, or camping and hiking in the mountains, the Pelletier family enjoys being outdoors.
 Dr. Pelletier also enjoys skiing and playing tennis and golf.

 Patient ratings and comments

 Star ratings and comments are only available for medical, radiation and gynecologic oncologists.
 Gynecologic surgical offerings are not included at this time due to a different survey tool required to evaluate these services.
 CTCA uses a validated Press Ganey® survey, which captures patient experience feedback for the primary oncology services of chemotherapy and radiation therapy.
 Following industry best practice, star ratings and comments are only published for physicians with a minimum of 30 completed patient surveys.